-We welcome back a special guest: Stelter’s Senior Gift Planning Consultant, Lynn Gaumer, J.D., to share a helpful resource on beneficiary distributions.
+We welcome back a special guest: Stelter’s Senior Gift Planning Consultant, Lynn M. Gaumer, J.D., to share a helpful resource on beneficiary distributions.

 According to the National Association of Charitable Gift Planners (CGP), 43% of organizations experienced difficulty collecting beneficiary proceeds from one or more IRA administrators.

 Naming a charity as a beneficiary of an IRA is easy…collecting the proceeds is harder.

 Our charitable organizations often highlight the ease and flexibility of naming a nonprofit as the beneficiary of an IRA.
 And rightly so.

 The beneficiary designation forms are easily accessible through the IRA administrator or downloadable off the website.
 A donor simply needs to fill in some information, sign and date the form, and return it to the IRA administrator.
 The process takes a relatively short time.